ossf/great-mfa-project/invitation.md

 we might be able to give you more.
 Please *also* tell us an email address where we can *privately* send you the coupon codes to get the tokens.
 The coupon codes are use-once, so make sure you can keep them private.
+The Google coupon codes *must* be used by 2021-12-31 or they expire.

 These tokens are being provided free-of-charge by Google and GitHub through the Open Source Security Foundation (OpenSSF)'s